cloro

 Browserbase homepage

-Browserbase is the newest entrant in the headless-browser-infrastructure category — built explicitly for AI agents.
-The product is a managed cloud browser with session persistence, stealth mode, and Playwright/Puppeteer compatibility.
-Backed by a $40M Series B at a $300M valuation, Browserbase processed 50M browser sessions across 1,000+ customers in 2025.
+Browserbase is the newest entrant in headless-browser infrastructure, built explicitly for AI agents.
+It’s a managed cloud browser with session persistence, stealth mode, and Playwright/Puppeteer compatibility.
+Backed by a $40M Series B at a $300M valuation, it processed 50M browser sessions across 1,000+ customers in 2025.

-For ChatGPT specifically, Browserbase’s persistent sessions matter — you can log in once, keep the session alive, and run multiple queries without re-authenticating each time.
+For ChatGPT, Browserbase’s persistent sessions matter.
+You log in once, keep the session alive, and run multiple queries without re-authenticating.

 Key features

-• Persistent browser sessions with cookie/localStorage management across runs
+• Persistent browser sessions with cookie and localStorage management across runs

 • Stealth mode with built-in anti-detection for Cloudflare-protected sites